amalrajan/super-resolution/README.md

 Existing ESRGAN implementations for upscaling **video** files are based on PyTorch.
 There exists a couple of them which uses Tensorflow with FFMPEG directly.

 This repository is built on **Tensorflow and OpenCV**.
-Useful when you'd want to integrate this on the top of a project built using the above mentioned tech without additional dependencies.
+Useful when you'd want to integrate this on the top of a project built already using the above mentioned tech without the need for additional dependencies.

 ## Demo 📺

 ![comparison](utils/comparison.gif)

-`144p` video on the left vs upscaled `576p` on the right
+Side by side comparison of an original `144p` video upscaled 4x using BICUBIC interpolation on left and ESRGAN on right, achieving a PSNR value of **37.10**

 ## Model 📁